 Argentina Immigration: Your Ultimate Guide in 2026

-Argentina is one of the premier destinations currently for global mobility.
-With the shortest time for naturalization of any country in the world of just two years, the passport offers many unique benefits.
-There are more than 170 countries that accept the Argentine passport with no visa, or a visa on arrival, including the Schengen Area.
+With the shortest time for naturalization of any country in the world of just two years, the passport offers many unique benefits, one of which is visa-free or visa-on-arrival access to more than 170 countries, including the Schengen Area.

-Aside from rapid naturalization, and the beginnings of a CBI program, Argentina offers expats an array of advantages.
+Aside from quick naturalization, and the beginnings of a CBI program, Argentina offers expats an array of advantages.
 These range from high standards of living at low cost to the premium healthcare available in the country.

-• Argentina is becoming a top immigration destination due to fast naturalization and updated immigration policies introduced in 2025–2026.
+Argentina is becoming a top immigration destination due to fast naturalization and updated immigration policies introduced in 2025-2026.

-• Immigration to Argentina requires apostilled and translated documentation, digital filing through the RADEX portal, and eventual issuance of the DNI (Argentina identity card).
+Immigration to Argentina requires apostilled and translated documentation, digital filing through the RADEX portal, and eventual issuance of the DNI (Argentina identity card).

 The Benefits of Argentina for Investors & Expats